Murrintown: Sport

 The village is home to Forth Celtic Football Club, and the Piercestown village hosts Johnstown Castle Football Club and St. Martin's GAA club.
-Notable athletes include Peter Gately, a Tony-Boggan League U-8 Hurling Champion.

 Transport

 The Wexford Bus route from Kilmore Quay to Wexford serves the village several times a day from Monday to Saturday.
 Bus Éireann also operates route 383 between these locations on Saturdays and Tuesdays (via route 381) to Carrick-on-Bannow.